Share Holding Pattern: Definition, Meaning and Analysis

 Big Investors Leaving:

-If banks or foreign investors sell their shares, it could mean they no longer trust the company.
+If banks or foreign investors sell their shares, it may indicate that they no longer trust the company.
 This is a red flag.

 Why Companies Share This Information

 In India, the government has a rule that all companies listed on stock exchanges (like BSE or NSE) must share their shareholding pattern every three months.
-This rule is made by SEBI (Securities and Exchange Board of India) to make sure companies are honest and investors can trust them.
+This rule is established by the SEBI (Securities and Exchange Board of India) to ensure companies are honest and investors can trust them.
 The report must show:

 • Who owns more than 1% of the shares?